 2. Liability protection extends outside the apartment

 Renters insurance includes liability insurance, which protects people on the policy in and out of the house.
-That means by including a roommate on your policy, you are taking partial responsibility for your roommate’s actions in the sense that a liability claim against your roommate could affect your CLUE report.
+That means by including a roommate on your policy, you are taking partial responsibility for your roommate's actions in the sense that a liability claim against your roommate could affect your claims history.

-For example, if your roommate’s dog bites someone on a walk, the legal and medical bills could come back your way.
-Or imagine your roommate’s guest is injured in your apartment.
+For example, if your roommate's dog bites someone while out on a walk, the legal and medical bills could come back your way.
+Or imagine your roommate's guest is injured in your apartment.
 Once again, the aftermath could result in a claim on your policy and show up on your CLUE report.

 3. Unequal coverage needs

 Policy limits are shared between individuals on an insurance policy.
 That means if your policy has $25,000 of personal property coverage, $25,000 is the maximum amount the insurance company will cover — not $25,000 per person.

-You and your roommates’ coverage needs are likely to differ.
-For example, what if your roommate has a jewelry collection, but you don’t?
+You and your roommates' coverage needs may likely differ.
+For example, what if your roommate has a jewelry collection, but you don't?
 Your roommate might want to add a jewelry endorsement to increase the coverage limit, but that will raise your rates.
 In cases like this, a combined policy can make splitting the cost tricky.

 4. Removing your roommate can be difficult

-If your roommate moves out, you’ll have to remove them from the policy.
-This can be a headache because you’ll have to negotiate new rates and coverage with your insurance company.
+If your roommate moves out, you'll have to remove them from the policy.
+You'll also have to negotiate new rates and coverage with your insurance company, and go through the whole process of getting a new policy again.

 Are separate renters insurance policies more expensive?

-Maybe, but renters insurance is one of the most affordable insurance policies around.
-According to our study, the average renters insurance premium in the U.S. is just over $15 a month, which means that a shared policy between two roommates would only save each roommate about $93 a year.
+Adding your roommate to your policy may be cheaper, but renters insurance is one of the most affordable types of insurance around.
+According to our study, the average renters insurance premium in the U.S. is just over $15 a month, or $179 a year.
+This means that a shared policy between two roommates would only save each roommate about $90 a year.

 Joint renters insurance: when it makes sense